Bratah123/SpiritIDAPlugin/README.md

   - Automatically search for InPacket Structures

 # Instructions for Use:
+  - NOTE: The plugin is assuming you have all the `decode` functions named.
+    - If a decode function seems not to appear, you should check `init.py` and add it to KEYWORD and KEYWORD_PRINT arrays accordingly.
   - Drag the following contents of the `main` directory and drag it into `plugins` directory located in your main IDA folder.
     - change _init_.py's directory constants for the image to where SpiritMS.png is (located in the `spiritms` directory).
   - Now run IDA and a "Succesfully Loaded message" should appear in your output window!